jckimble/pkgbuilds/README.md

   - Fork this GitHub repository.
   - Change config.json
-  - Optional: add secret key (repository & dependabot) "ENCRYPTION_KEY" for signing
+  - Add secret key (repository & dependabot) "ENCRYPTION_KEY" for signing
   - Optional: create custom keyring package (Feel free to use mine as a reference)
   - Add git submodule
-  - Each time you push an update to the repository, the package will be built and uploaded, and the repository updated.
+  - Each time dependabot finds a submodule update, the package will be built and uploaded, and the repository updated.

 ## config.json default values (all values are optional)
 ```json